explyt/explyt-test/.github/ISSUE_TEMPLATE/2-feature-request.md

 name: "Feature request"
 about: "Report us the feature or compatibility update that is desired"
 title: ''
-labels: test-another-trouble
+labels: enhancement
 assignees: ''

 ---

 **Feature request**

-What would you like to be the next feature we enhance Explyt Test with?
+What would you like to be the next feature we enhance Explyt with?
-Do not hesitate do suggest your ideas!
+Do not hesitate to suggest your ideas!

 **Compatibility updates**